peteroupc/html3dutil/doc/BSplineCurve.md

 <a name='BSplineCurve_tangent'></a>
 ### BSplineCurve#tangent(u)

-Convenience method for finding an approximate tangent vector of this curve at the given u-coordinate.
+Convenience method for finding an approximate tangent vector of this curve at the specified u-coordinate.
 The <b>tangent vector</b> is the same as the velocity vector, but "normalized" to a unit vector.

 #### Parameters